top of page

 Agentic AI represents the cutting edge of artificial intelligence.
 It moves from simply providing assistance to taking proactive, autonomous actions.
 Unlike reactive AI, agentic systems incorporate memory, planning, and reasoning to execute tasks that require multiple steps—often without additional human input.

-Simple Reflex Agents, which operate on fixed rules and immediate inputs, like a thermostat.
+1. Simple Reflex Agents: Operate on fixed rules and immediate inputs, like a thermostat.
 They are quick but lack context.

-Model-Based Reflex Agents, which maintain a simplified model of the world to manage changing situations better.
+2. Model-Based Reflex Agents: Maintain a simplified model of the world to manage changing situations better.

-Goal-Based Agents, which plan paths to reach specific goals, making them ideal for navigation or scheduling tasks.
+3. Goal-Based Agents: Plan paths to reach specific goals, making them ideal for navigation or scheduling tasks.

-Utility-Based Agents, which assess various options and choose the most beneficial outcome.
+4. Utility-Based Agents: Assess various options and choose the most beneficial outcome.

-Learning Agents, which adapt continuously based on feedback and excel in changing environments.
+5. Learning Agents: Adapt continuously based on feedback and excel in changing environments.

 Emerging categories from 2025 trends include:

-Voice Agents, which offer conversational interfaces with real-time retrieval and text-to-speech/speech-to-text capabilities.
+• Voice Agents: Offer conversational interfaces with real-time retrieval and text-to-speech/speech-to-text capabilities.

-Computer Using Agents (CUA), which can operate computers like humans, interacting directly with software, files, and tools.
+• Computer Using Agents (CUA): Can operate computers like humans, interacting directly with software, files, and tools.

-Coding Agents, which autonomously create, test, and debug software.
+• Coding Agents: Autonomously create, test, and debug software.

 As agents gain autonomy, their predictability decreases.
 They can hallucinate, misalign with goals, or misuse tools if appropriate safeguards are not in place.
 This makes design choices, such as selecting the right agent type and incorporating ethical controls, vital to balancing innovation and safety.